Invite friends and family to read the obituary and add memories.

 January 9, 1932 – April 29, 2026

-Living in Ohio most of her life, she moved to Maryland with her son and daughter-in-law, Tim and Smita as her health worsened.
-For nearly five years they provided for her until April 1st when she and her dog Ven moved to Pennsylvania.
-She was skilled at handcrafts including knitting and basket weaving, was an avid reader, and was Canasta Queen to her family.
+Living in Ohio most of her life, she moved to Maryland with her son and daughter-in-law Tim and Smita when her health worsened.
+For nearly five years they provided for her until April 1 when she and Ven moved to Pennsylvania.

 This site is protected by reCAPTCHA and the